 ALEKS (online homework) access for the textbook.
 This is available online from the publisher or with the textbook or alone from the bookstore.
+You must enter ALEKS through MUOnline

 Simple non-programmable calculator: Please use a simple non-programmable calculator for exams and quizzes.
-Using a calculator capable of storing information for a test or quiz is a reason for receiving a zero on that test.
-Phones are not allowed for tests or quizzes.
+Using a calculator to store information for a test is a reason for receiving a zero on that test.
 Academic dishonesty will not be tolerated.
+No alphanumeric calculators or cellphones, etc. are permitted during quizzes or tests.